comflife/DiffusionDrive/README.md

 - each token represents a single-step local displacement primitive

 The AR decoder predicts token sequences over this codebook and then reconstructs continuous trajectories with residual refinement.

+Example intuition:

+- one token may correspond to "small forward step"
+- another may correspond to "forward plus slight left offset"
+- another may correspond to "shorter curved step"

+The exact vectors are learned by the codebook creation process, but conceptually they behave like a vocabulary of local motion primitives.

 You can generate a new codebook with: